 - Regression problems, where the variable to predict is numerical (e.g., the price of a house)

-- Classification problems, where the variable to predict is part of one of some number of pre-defined categories, which can be as simple as "yes" or "no." (for example, predict whether a certain piece of equipment will experience a mechanical failure)
+- Classification problems, where the variable to predict is part of one of some number of pre-defined categories, which can be as simple as "yes" or "no," such as predicting whether a certain piece of equipment will experience a mechanical failure

 With that in mind, today we’re not going to reveal a secret to do prediction better than the computers, or even how to be a data scientist!
 What we are going to do is introduce the most prominent and common algorithms used in machine learning historically and today.